zealousweb/user-registration-using-contact-form-7/readme.txt

 * Option to set a URL to redirect users to a particular page after a user is registered.

 = Features of User Registration Using Contact Form 7 Pro =
+* **BuddyPress Profile Field Mapping:** Mapping field This should include a dropdown list showing all BP profile fields.
+This mapping can be saved and reused across multiple forms.
+* **Custom Field Mapping for BuddyPress Profiles:**  Custom fields (text, textarea) are mapped in a dedicated section for advanced users.
+* **BuddyPress Activity Stream Integration:** An option allows admins to enable or disable logging of user registration and profile updates to the BuddyPress activity stream.
 * Users can also login using the Contact Form 7 plugin.
 * Woocommerce field integration for the users to collect the data.
 * Custom validation message for reset password and forgot password.